Frequently Asked Questions

 Over the past 10 years, many similar programs have started at other universities across the country.
 They are called targeted or niche programs.

-Our program is somewhat unique in that we provide a general degree in entertainment management and allow you to tailor it to your particular interest.
+Our program is somewhat unique in that we provide a general degree in entertainment management and allow you to tailor it to your interest.

 We feel this gives you more opportunities.
-For example, the person who graduates with an entertainment management degree could be quite successful in the area of artist management, but they could also transfer their knowledge and skill into the area of event management, venue management or even sports management.
+For example, the person who graduates with an entertainment management degree could be quite successful in the area of artist management, but they could also transfer their knowledge and skill into areas like:

 You can join this association whether you are an EM major or not, and at any time in your college career.
-The sooner you join EMA, the sooner you have opportunities for networking with industry professionals and enjoying friendships with students with similar interests.
+The sooner you join EMA, the sooner you have opportunities for networking with industry professionals and enjoying friendships with students who have similar interests.

 Also, the Business Advisement Center is where you declare your major.